skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       disk_tier: 'medium'

       # Ports to expose (optional).
+      # All ports specified here will be exposed to the public internet.
+Under the hood.
+      # we add a firewall rule / inbound rule to allow traffic to these ports.
       # Currently only TCP protocol is supported.
       # Could be an integer or a range.
       ports: